drwwoob/McDoner/docs/futurePlan.md

 man Codename Bakery's animation is too good, i need good animations in this game egine too.
 At least some simple motion and video player right? right??

-(btw Codename Bakery's hidden ending is so stupid, Imma call a duel on 羽中，等死吧你！)
+(btw Codename Bakery's hidden ending is so stupid, Imma call a duel on our lovely bro 羽中，等死吧你！)

 ## voicing